 You may very well be traveling to Jackson Hole for its world-renowned skiing, yet the Teton area isn’t exclusively a destination for downhill snowy adventures.
 If you aren’t a skier—or if you’d simply like to experience Jackson Hole from a different perspective while you’re here, consider a day (or two) exploring Yellowstone National Park.

-We've got the 411 on all the activities you can enjoy in the park in wintertime.
+We've got the inside scoop on all the activities you can enjoy in the park in wintertime.

 Getting Around the Park in Winter

 Winter in Yellowstone means fewer crowds, frigid temperatures and steaming geyser basins.
 The rivers and lakes freeze and snowstorms transform the park.
 While it’s true that the park roads are closed to automobiles during the winter months, the snow-packed thoroughfares are still accessible via snowcoach, snowmobile, skis and snowshoes.

 Restricted vehicle access and limited services make winter visits to Yellowstone challenging—but not impossible.
 With roads open to “oversnow” travel only, the only way to visit Old Faithful, the Grand Canyon of the Yellowstone and other popular destinations during winter is by guided snowmobile or snowcoach.
 Over snow travel ends in mid-March, when plowing crews begin clearing a winter’s worth of snow.
 Roads start re-opening to cars in mid-April.

 All authorized Yellowstone National Park snowmobile tour operators offer trips through the park from December 15th through March 15th.
 There is a limit to how many snowmobiles can be in the park each day—no more than 500—so unlike summer, you’ll often have moments while zipping along the snow-covered roads when it feels like you’re the only one out there in the pristine wilderness.
 The early morning and early evening hours present some of the best wildlife viewing opportunities while you make your way to and from our country’s oldest national park.